Tumas Group: Expansion in the hotel market

 The Portomaso land grab was contested by left-wing activists, including Moviment Graffitti, who staged a hunger strike.
 The ensuing investigation by Ombudsman Joe Sammut reprimanded the government's failure “to use its negotiating powers to maximise the benefits to be derived from the deal”.
 Legislation was later amended, obliging the government to seek the Parliament's consent before selling public land for private interests.

+Later, a new Hilton Malta and Portomaso Business Tower (2001) opened.

 In March 2024, Tumas Group passed the cap of 1,000 hotel rooms in Malta, with the opening of his third Hilton hotel.

 Foray into public transport

 From July 2011 until 2014, Tumas Group was minority shareholder (33%), together with Arriva, of a ten-year concession to operate all scheduled bus services on Malta and Gozo.
 Following years of losses, on 1 January 2014 Arriva ceased operations in Malta, with the services nationalised by the government as Malta Public Transport.